Child Support and Spousal Maintenance in Qatar

 • Your former spouse is not paying court-ordered maintenance.

-• You need to modify support amounts due to changed circumstances.
+• You need to modify support amounts due to changed circumstances (job loss, increased expenses).

 • File a maintenance claim with the Sharia Court and provide evidence of the children's needs and the father's income.

-• If the father refuses to pay, request court enforcement — the court can order salary deductions.
+• If the father refuses to pay, request court enforcement — the court can order salary deductions directly from the employer.

-• To modify the amount, file a modification request showing changed circumstances.
+• To modify the amount, file a modification request with evidence of changed circumstances.

-• Keep records of all expenses related to the children to support your claim.
+• Keep detailed records of all expenses related to the children (school fees, medical bills, clothing receipts) to support your claim.

 What should you NOT do?

 • Do not hide income to reduce support obligations.
-The court can investigate and impose penalties.
+The court can investigate and impose penalties for concealment.

-• Do not agree to informal arrangements.
-Get a court order so enforcement is possible if payments stop.
+• Do not rely on informal arrangements.
+Get a court order — without one, enforcement is impossible if payments stop.

 You came here to know your rights — help someone else know theirs.